-We recognise our Governing body has a strategic leadership responsibility for our school 's safeguarding arrangements and must ensure they comply with their duties under legislation and must have regarding to KCSiE 2023, ensuring policies, procedures and training in our school are effective and comply with the law at all times.
+We recognise our governing body has a strategic leadership responsibility for the 'safeguarding arrangements' we put in place and must ensure they comply with their duties from the statutory guidance informed by KCSiE 2024 and Working Together to Safeguard Children 2024, ensuring all policies, procedures and training are effective and always comply with the law.

 The governing body will be collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day to day safeguarding practices by:

-- Ensuring there is an individual member of the governing body to take leadership responsibility for safeguarding and champion child protection issues in the school. - Ensuring that the school has effective policies and procedures in line with statutory guidance (Working Together to Safeguard Children 2023 as well as with local NSCP guidance and monitors the school's compliance with them. - Ensuring that safeguarding policies and procedures are in place for appropriate action to be taken in a timely manner to promote a child's welfare. - Recognising the importance of information sharing between agencies through the statutory guidance provided within KCSiE 2023 Annex C page 166 to 170 and paragraphs 56 to 57,
+- Ensuring there is an individual member of the governing body to take leadership responsibility for safeguarding and champion child protection issues in the school. - Ensuring that the school has effective policies and procedures in line with statutory guidance as well as with local NSCP guidance and monitors the school's compliance with them. - Ensuring that safeguarding policies and procedures are in place for appropriate action to be taken in a timely manner to promote a child's welfare. - Recognising the importance of information sharing between agencies through the statutory guidance provided within KCSiE 2024 regarding Data Protection Act 2018 and UK GDPR and the additional clarification regarding processing personal information fairly and lawfully and to keep the information they hold safe and secure (KCSiE paragraph 92). - Ensuring cooperation with the local authority and other safeguarding partners.